oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

    expose the network capabilities, together with other models which cover the inventory and service provisioning in a vendor-agnostic fashion.

+# Implementation Status in E-lighthouse Network Solutions

+E-lighthouse Network Solutions (https://e-lighthouse.com/) is consuming the IS-IS network topology information exported by a commercial controller, using the Yang model proposed in this draft in an ongoing proof-of-concept in 2023, collaborating with Telefonica.
+The POC is targeted for a lab network, with a pilot in a segment of Telefonica group production network by the end of 2023, in a multivendor deployment.
+This POC has already successfully retrieved the IS-IS and base IP topology info, and simulated the network behavior under different changes, covering the what-if, failure analysis, dimensioning and other use cases mentioned in this draft.

 # Huawei Digital Map PoC Status

    As mentioned in {{?I-D.draft-havel-opsawg-digital-map}}, a Digital Map PoC with a real lab has been built, based on multi- vendor devices, with {{!RFC8345}} as the base YANG module for the topology building blocks.
 This PoC successfully modelled IS-IS routing (among other technologies and layers), but it needs to be further aligned with this latest developments in this draft.

 --- back